 Profile picture

-I am an Assistant Professor in the Computer Science and Engineering (CSE) Department at the University of Michigan.
-I recently completed my PhD in the Princeton Computer Science department, advised by Prof. Margaret Martonosi.
-I was a postdoctoral researcher with Prof. Sanjit Seshia at UC Berkeley in between graduation and starting at Michigan.
+I am an Assistant Professor in the Computer Science and Engineering (CSE) Division at the University of Michigan.
+I completed my PhD in the Princeton Computer Science department, advised by Prof. Margaret Martonosi.
+I was a postdoctoral researcher with Prof. Sanjit Seshia at UC Berkeley for part of 2021.

 I am recruiting PhD students!
 If my research interests you, then please apply to Michigan's PhD program here and mention my name in your application.
 If you are a current U-M student interested in doing research with me, please send me email.